qwertie/home/misc/Atlas-Shrugged-summary.md

 Suddenly, his sex drive returns.

-> [...] he felt also the unadmitted knowledge that that which he had called her depravity was her highest virtue— this capacity of hers to feel the joy of being, as he felt it.
+> [...] he felt also the unadmitted knowledge that that which he had called her depravity was her highest virtue — this capacity of hers to feel the joy of being, as he felt it.

 ### Part 2, Chapter 2 (The Wedding: Sept.
 2)